-CSFP provides a package of USDA foods to low-income pregnant and breastfeeding women, women up to one year postpartum, infants, children up to age 6, and elderly people at least 60 years of age.
+CSFP provides a package of USDA foods to low-income elderly people at least 60 years of age and to eligible women and children who were certified and received benefits as of February 6, 2014.
 CSFP food packages are not intended to provide a complete diet, but rather provide the nutrients that are typically lacking in the diets of the target population.